ruganda/shop_list/my README.md

 # shop_list app
+The challenge of keeping track of shopping items is a need for many individuals that requires an innovative and robust solution that will allow them to remember and share the shopping lists with others
+ Shop_list app
-this is a sopping list application. new users can signup to the application.
+ helps indivuals keep track of their shopping list. new users can signup to the application.
-A user can login , then acceses a window where he can his items on the list. a user can add  or delete items from the list
+A user can login , then acceses a window where he can access his items on the list. a user can add  or delete items from the list.